bdcliang/APlayerDotNet/README.md

 # APlayerDotNet
-dotnet version: 4.7.2\n
+dotnet version: 4.7.2
-this is a dotnet wraper of APlayer,using CLR C++ to wrap unmanaged APlayer C++ libray,which wraps the common used natived functions of Aplayer, and also include some simplify dotnet managed function,for user easy using.
+this is a dotnet wraper of APlayer,using CLR C++ to wrap unmanaged APlayer C++ libray,which wraps the common used natived functions of Aplayer,and also include some simplify dotnet managed function,for user easy using.

 usage:
-  1.in your dotnet application,in the debug directory,APlayer.dll && codecs must be included in the root.
+  1.in your dotnet application,in the debug directory,APlayer.dll && codecs directory must be included in the envirenment directory.
   2.refrence the AplayerDotNet.dll into your project.
   3.usage of APlayer: